 The grades allocated, when compared against the patterns evident across the whole of NSW indicates that our students' achievements were consistent with overall State patterns.
-Grades were slightly below the average in the highest achievement grade 'A' for all subjects except for English, which was above the State pattern.
-Our patterns were also somewhat concentrated in the 'C' grade for Geography & History, Science and English.
+Grades were slightly below the average in the highest achievement grade 'A' for all subjects except for Australian Geography & History, which was above the State pattern.
+Our patterns were also somewhat concentrated in the 'C' grade for all subjects.
 We had very few students achieving at the grade of 'E' and no students failed to complete a course (grade of 'N').